 What kind of animals do you see?

-We are happy to see Dogs, Cats, Ferrets, Guinea pigs, Rabbits, Hamsters, Rats and Mice.
+We are happy to see Dogs, Cats, Ferrets, Guinea pigs, Hamsters, Rats and Mice.

 How many veterinarians do you have?

-We currently have four veterinarians on staff: Dr. Joleen Mihalic, Dr. Sacha Snyder, Dr. Sean Kelly, and Dr. Ashley Smith.
+We currently have three veterinarians on staff: Dr. Joleen Mihalic, Dr. Sean Kelly, and Dr. Christina Chamberlain.
 You can always request the veterinarian of your choice.